 Shipment Policies for Products with Fixed Shelf Lives: Impact on Profits and Waste

-Academic and Practical Relevance: The same firm often bears the cost of expiration at the warehouse and the retail store, which necessitates a supply chain perspective.
-First-In-First-Out (FIFO) is a common shipment policy in practice, which is advocated by industry experts to control waste.
-While the optimality of FIFO at a single location is well-established in the literature, it has not been studied in the context of a two-stage supply chain.
+Academic and Practical Relevance: The same firm often bears the cost of expiration at the warehouse and the retail store, which is why the problem necessitates a supply chain perspective.
+The Ship-Oldest- First (SOF) policy (commonly referred to as First-In-First-Out) is advocated by industry experts to manage product shelf lives.
+While its optimality in a single location is well-established in the literature, it has not been studied in the context of a two-stage supply chain.

-Keywords: perishable inventory, two-echelon, shipment policy, food waste, waste, data-driven research, consumer packaged goods, direct store delivery, dynamic programming
+Keywords: food waste, perishable inventory, warehousing, two-echelon, shipment policy, inventory issuing, practice-driven research, consumer packaged goods, dynamic programming

 Suggested Citation: Suggested Citation